playfulprogramming/playfulprogramming/content/edpratti/collections/git-guide/posts/git-basics/index.md

 ## Forks

-A fork is an independent copy of a repository that can be modified independently from its original source, but can [pull](#pull) from it whenever they are out of sync.
+A fork is a copy of a repository that can be modified independently from its original source, but can [pull](#pull) from it whenever they are out of sync.

 > **Forks are not a native Git feature:**
 > Many platforms such as GitHub and GitLab offer this as a feature as it became a very common and easy way to collaborate.